 Java is our primary teaching language in the MS program.
 Applicants wanting to strengthen their knowledge of Java may want to earn an online Oracle Java Certificate.
 Please click here to learn more.
 We recommend the SE8 or SE9 course.
 Microsoft C# certificates are also valuable.

-U.S. citizens and U.S. permanent residents: We have a new Master’s in Software Development only for U.S. citizens and greencard holders.
-This 12-18 month program allows U.S. individuals with no IT background to become full-stack developers.
+U.S. citizens and U.S. permanent residents: We have a different Master’s in Software Development only for U.S. citizens and green cardholders.
+This 12 or 18-month program allows U.S. individuals with no IT background to become full-stack developers.
 A bachelor’s degree in any field is required.
-New 18-month options on-campus and online (not for internationals) are available starting August 2020.
 See https://msd.miu.edu for details.

 13. Is there an age limit for joining this program?